-If you are working on this part of your student visa application, think about finding convincing documents that will answer the question, “Why would you want to return home after your trip?”
-This question and requirement may sound patronizing to you.
+If you are working on this part of your student visa application, think about finding convincing documents that will answer the question, “Why would you want or need to return home after your trip?”
+This question and requirement might sound patronizing to you.
 Realize, however, that the U.S. government tends to believe that everyone is angling for a way to stay in this country for as long as they can.

 Factual details concerning your home, family, and employment situation will probably be the best sources of proof that you will return home when your studies are completed.
 Possible documents to gather for your visa application might include the ones listed below.

 However, don’t feel limited by this list.
 You might have a unusual reason for wanting to return home that no one but you could think of.
 For example, perhaps you are an expert at a form of dance that only people in your country are interested in watching, or you are the sole heir to a family business.

 Here’s how your employer might write a letter on your behalf:

 Tivoli Productions, Inc.

 Tivoli Alle 100

 We have authorized our employee, Dag Moller, three year’s leave in order to pursue a master’s degree in business administration in the United States.
 Moller is a marketing assistant at our office and a valued employee, whom we are convinced will become a high-level marketing expert with further training.
 We have hired a temporary substitute in his absence.
 However, we eagerly await Mr. Moller’s return in July of 20xx.